themeselection/free-sketch-bootstrap-ui-kit/README.md

 **[Sketch Bootstrap UI Kit](https://themeselection.com/products/free-skectch-bootstrap-ui-kit/)** comprising of 300+ organized Bootstrap 5 components built with atomic design system & smart layout.
 Kick start your next Sketch project in no time.

 ### A Complete Sketch UI Kit 😎
-Sketch Bootstrap UI Kit is a comprehensive and easy-to-use Sketch Library with organized symbols & atoms.
+[Sketch Bootstrap UI Kit](https://themeselection.com/products/free-skectch-bootstrap-ui-kit/) is a comprehensive and easy-to-use Sketch Library with organized symbols & atoms.
 It includes Bootstrap’s colors, grids, and typography so that you can easily customize it to fit your brand or product.

-### Design with Auto Layout 😍
+### Design with Smart Layout 😍
-Auto Layout helps you to design your website or application faster and saves hours of work!
+Smart Layout helps you to design your website or application faster and saves hours of work!

 ### Effortless Resizing 😱
 Resize any components horizontally or vertically like a pro!